To get started with modding Satisfactory, you’ll need multiple other pieces of software installed first.

 After you finished downloading Wwise, open the installer.

 Once presented with options on what to install, select:

 Visual Studio 2017

 Visual Studio 2019

-If you are getting a checksum error during Wwise integration, installing any other Wwise version should fix the problem.
+If you encounter a checksum error during Wwise integration, installing any other Wwise version should fix the problem.

-If you are familiar with version control software, we suggest you
+If you are familiar with version control software (ex.
+Git),

-which simplifies the process of updating your project later.
+which drastically simplifies the process of updating the files later when the game updates.

 although it’s most likely